galuhpradipta/aplikasi-cuti-karyawan/prd.md

 • Compare with required role or check if the user is authorized to approve.
 • Frontend:
 • Hide or disable certain UI elements for roles without permission.
-• E.g., a Karyawan sees a “Request Leave” page but not an “Approval” page.
+• E.g., a Karyawan sees a "Request Leave" page but not an "Approval" page.
-• A Kepala Divisi sees “Approval” for only order=1 approvals, etc.
+• A Kepala Divisi sees "Approval" for only order=1 approvals, etc.

 8. Step-by-Step Implementation Plan